Voilett-Roze/asus/Ipset-script-installation-instructions.md

 Apr  1 00:06:39 system: Malware-filter loaded 46822 unique ip addresses that will be rejected from contacting your router.
 Apr  1 00:06:39 system: Malware-Filter loaded 851 unique ip ranges that will be rejected from contacting your router.
 ````
-**Additional Notes**: DD-WRT users should replace iptables-save to iptables -L in order to use this script, DD-WRT/OpenWRT/Padavan users must [change path](https://gitlab.com/swe_toast/malware-filter/blob/master/malware-filter#L8) for this script to work.
+**Additional Notes**: DD-WRT users should replace iptables-save to iptables -L in order to use this script, DD-WRT/OpenWRT/Padavan users must [change path](https://gitlab.com/swe_toast/malware-filter/blob/master/malware-filter#L8) for this script to work to /opt/bin instead of /jffs/scripts/ for all paths in the installation instructions an in the script.

 For support on this script please visit this [forum thread](https://www.snbforums.com/threads/malware-filter-bad-host-ipset.35423/) on SnBForums
 ___